 Contact Joanna at: jmcnulty (at) nd (dot) edu

-As program associate, Heather Asiala provides marketing and communications support for the Environmental Change Initiative.
-In addition to activity development and management, Heather is also responsible for the development, implementation and creative direction of all marketing and communications strategies designed to reach both internal and external audiences.
+As program associate, Alex Gumm provides marketing and communications support for the Environmental Change Initiative.
+In addition to activity development and management, Alex is responsible for the development, implementation and creative direction of all marketing and communications strategies designed to reach both internal and external audiences.
 She also provides administrative assistance to ECI management staff and affiliated researchers.

-Contact Heather at: h.asiala (at) nd (dot) edu
+Contact Alex at: agumm (at) nd (dot) edu